laurells/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 3-new_owner script changes the owner of a flie to another user.
 The 4-empty script creates an empty file whenever it is executed.
 The 5-execute script adds a permission to a file for any user to executeor open the file.
+The 6-multilple_permissions script gives multiple executions meaning that all users in the world including groups can execute the file.